-In the 1980s Raskin became a leader of the anti-nuclear movement, serving as chairman of the Sane-Freeze campaign (now known as Peace Action).
-He also helped organize the Progressive Alliance, a coalition of 16 labor unions and some 100 public-interest groups that laid out a progressive political agenda.
+In 1982 Raskin served as a board-of-directors member of SANE, a.k.a. the National Committee for a Sane Nuclear Policy (now known as Peace Action).
+Fellow board members included such notables as Tom Harkin, Ramsey Clark, and Edith Tiger.
+Raskin also helped organize the Progressive Alliance, a coalition of 16 labor unions and some 100 public-interest groups that laid out a progressive political agenda.

 During the 1984 presidential primaries, Raskin and Richard Barnet advised Democratic candidates George McGovern and Alan Cranston.